 #6 Calculate the new shutter speed

-You’ll most likely not see much when looking through the viewfinder after mounting a 10-Stop Neutral Density filter.
+After mounting a 10-stop neutral density filter, you’ll most likely not see much when looking through the viewfinder.
 The same applies to the camera.
 If you attempt to take an image now, it’s most likely pure black.

-That’s why we need to calculate the new shutter speed.
-There are two main methods of doing this:
+That’s why we need to find a new exposure time.
+There are two ways of calculating shutter speeds for Long Exposure Photography:

 Method #1: Use a Long Exposure Photography app

-There are many free apps, such as the Long Exposure Calculator, that automatically calculates the new shutter speed.
+There are many free apps, such as the Long Exposure Calculator, that automatically calculate the new shutter speed.
 All you need to do is insert the original shutter speed and the Neutral Density filter you’re using.
-That’s why it’s important to note down the shutter speed you used in the test image.
+That’s why it’s essential to note down the shutter speed you used in the test image.

-Some of the long exposure apps also have a built-in timer that you can use to keep track of how long the shutter has been open.
-This comes in handy when using Bulb Mode and shutter speeds of more than 30 seconds.
+Some long exposure photography apps have a built-in timer that you can use to keep track of how long the shutter has been open.
+This is handy when using Bulb Mode and shutter speeds of more than 30 seconds.

 Method #2: Calculate the shutter speed manually

-The second method is a bit harder.
-Yet, it’s an important part of understanding what’s happening.
-It’s OK to depend on smartphone apps but it is beneficial to also learn how to calculate the appropriate shutter speeds.
-This will help you to learn which shutter speed to use based on the outside brightness.
+The second method is a bit harder, yet it’s an important part of understanding what’s happening.
+It’s OK to depend on apps, but it is beneficial to also learn how to calculate the appropriate shutter speeds.
+This will help you determine which shutter speed to use based on the outside brightness.

 • ND0.3 or 1 stop = 2x shutter speed